Porter & Chester Institute

 A PCT career lets you enter healthcare quickly and build experience fast.
 Choose a program with solid clinical training and recognized certifications-this makes you more competitive in the job market.

-Here's what to do next: list your top school choices, contact each admissions department this week, and find the program that fits your timeline and budget.
-The sooner you start, the sooner you can begin working in healthcare.
+Here’s what to do next: list your top school choices, contact each admissions department this week, and find the program that fits your timeline and budget.
+The sooner you start, the sooner you can apply for roles in healthcare.